pmmccorkell-usna/CAs/README.txt

-1. Copy CAs folder to C:\
+1. Create CAs folder on C:\
+	Add Root CAs to C:\CAs\Root
+	Add non-Root CAs to C:\CAs\Other

 2. Open Powershell AS ADMIN